Convex-Dev/convex/README.md

 #### Preparing to run benchmarks

-To run benchmarks, it is easiest to build the `convext-testing.jar` which includes all benchmarks, tests and dependencies.
+To run benchmarks, it is easiest to build the `convex-testing.jar` which includes all benchmarks, tests and dependencies.
 This can be done with the following commend:

 `mvn package`